Cresap Range Info

 The Cresap Rifle Club provides rifle shooters with twenty (20) covered outdoor rifle benches with targets at both 50 and 100 yards and one rifle sight-in bench with targets at 25 yards.
 Spotting scopes and sand bags are available for users who wish to use them.
 Benches are separated by Plexiglas barriers to deflect brass.

 Rifle shooting is done from the sitting position only.
 Shotguns must be shot with slugs only.
-No rifles that are .50 caliber or larger will be allowed on the rifle lanes.
+No rifles that shoot .50 BMG or larger are allowed.

 Black Powder Range